Nationwide Vehicle Contracts are delighted to be able to offer the new Volkswagen Polo GTI on some great leasing terms.

 A Sport Performance Pack with Dynamic Chassis Control is also available as an option.

-This accomplished hot supermini is ready to hit the road running and make your driving experience enjoyable again - and it's available to lease from Nationwide Vehicle Contracts now.
+This accomplished hot supermini is ready to hit the road running and make your driving experience enjoyable again - and it's available to lease now.

-If you're interested in leasing the new VW Polo GTI click on the links below to find out more:
+If you're interested in leasing the new Volkswagen Polo GTI then contact us today to find out more about the latest deals.